1. It was named after a famous astronomer.

 10. Its successor is planned for launch in the next few years.

-Five servicing mission have kept Hubble up and running well beyond its originally proposed 15-year lifespan, but it’s about to finally meet its heir in the form of the James Webb Space Telescope.
+Five servicing missions have kept Hubble up and running well beyond its originally proposed 15-year lifespan, but it’s about to finally meet its heir in the form of the James Webb Space Telescope.
 The $9 billion James Webb differs from Hubble in several key ways.
 It is optimized for detecting infrared rather than visible light, boasts a much bigger mirror and won’t require any servicing during its 6-10 year lifespan.
 The Webb will also be placed well beyond the moon at a distance of some 1 million miles—Hubble is perched at an altitude of only 350 miles—which will allow it to look even deeper into the universe to see light from only a few hundred million years after the Big Bang.
-Though plagued by delays, the James Webb is currently set for launch in late-2018.
-It’s uncertain if Hubble will still be operable by then, but astronomers hope to use the two telescopes in concert with one another before Hubble is finally retired and de-orbited.
+Though plagued by delays, the James Webb launched in 2021.
+Astronomers hope to use the two telescopes in concert with one another before Hubble is finally retired and de-orbited.